Dashboard of Japanese stocks with a stake in Olympics' success

 Graphic: Japan Olympic firms - here

-Shares of audio and visual equipment firm Hibino Corp were the biggest decliners this year, among the Olympics-involved firms tracked by Reuters.
+Shares of audio and visual equipment firm Hibino Corp (2469.T) were the biggest decliners this year, among the Olympics-involved firms tracked by Reuters.
 By Friday’s close, the stock had shed 47.5% this year.

 H.I.S.
-Co, Japan’s largest listed travel agent by revenue, had also fallen 42% for the year.
+Co (9603.T), Japan’s largest listed travel agent by revenue, had also fallen 42% for the year.
 Last week, the company said it expected a full-year loss, rather than a profit, citing the virus impact.

-Dentsu Group Inc, Japan’s largest advertising agency and the main marketing agency for the Tokyo games, and its rival Hakuhodo DY Holdings Inc, have fallen about 28% and 26.5%, respectively, in the past month.
+Dentsu Group Inc (4324.T), Japan’s largest advertising agency and the main marketing agency for the Tokyo games, and its rival Hakuhodo DY Holdings Inc, (2433.T) have fallen about 28% and 26.5%, respectively, in the past month.

 Consumer retail firms, transport infrastructure, hotels and restaurants were the hardest hit, the data showed.

-Most of these firms have underperformed Japan’s Nikkei and broader Topix stock index.
+Most of these firms have underperformed Japan's Nikkei .N225 and broader Topix stock index .TOPX.

 Graphic: Relative performance - here